raynardj/forge/forgebox/README.md

 ```python
 epochs = p("nb_epochs",3)
 ```

+## Create data format

+int and float are already there fg.format("str",remark = "String Format")

 ## PyTorch Integration
 For pytorch users, Forge is intergrated into the training framework.
 Check [ftorch](ftorch) for detail